-Reps.
-Eshoo, Simitian and Gordon said California's high-speed-rail plans should include what they called a "21st Century Caltrain" — a definition that includes electrification, positive train controls, and new rolling stock.
+Ms. Eshoo, Mr. Simitian and Mr. Gordon said California's high-speed-rail plans should include what they called a "21st Century Caltrain" -- a definition that includes electrification, positive train controls and new rolling stock.

-He pointed to a series of critical audits of the rail project, including ones from the Bureau of State Audits, the state Office of Inspector General, the Legislative Analyst's Office, and the Institute of Transportation Studies at the University of California at Berkeley.
-These reports had found a series of flaws in the rail authority's business plan, ridership analyses, and revenue projections.
+Mr. Simitian pointed to a series of critical audits of the rail project, including ones from the Bureau of State Audits, the state Office of Inspector General, the Legislative Analyst's Office and the Institute of Transportation Studies at the University of California at Berkeley.
+These reports had found a series of flaws in the rail authority's business plan, ridership analyses and revenue projections.

-"Frankly, a great many of our constituents are convinced that the High-Speed Rail Authority has already wandered so far afield that it is too late for a successful course correction," Reps.
-Simitian, Eshoo and Gordon wrote in the statement.
+"Frankly, a great many of our constituents are convinced that the High-Speed Rail Authority has already wandered so far afield that it is too late for a successful course correction," Mr. Simitian, Ms. Eshoo and Mr. Gordon wrote in the statement.
 "We hope the Authority can prove otherwise."

-If high-speed rail isn't "done right," Sen. Simitian said, it simply won't get done at all.
+If high-speed rail isn't "done right," Simitian said, it simply won't get done at all.

 The three agreed that any proposal for a new rail line should be "sensitive and responsive" to local concerns.
-Rep. Eshoo told the crowd at the Caltrain station that the rail authority has failed, thus far, to listen to the communities' concerns.
-Three of her constituent communities — Palo Alto, Menlo Park and Atherton — are in the process of suing the rail authority over its environmental analysis.
+Ms. Eshoo told the crowd at the Caltrain station that the rail authority has failed, thus far, to listen to the communities' concerns.
+Three of her constituent communities -- Palo Alto, Menlo Park and Atherton -- are in the process of suing the rail authority over its environmental analysis.

-"I really believe that they have squandered a great deal of goodwill on the Peninsula by not honoring our communities," she said.
-"Each community is unique, each community has its own history, each community has its own traditions, and they're proud of it and they're entitled to this source of pride."
+"I really believe that they have squandered a great deal of goodwill on the Peninsula by not honoring our communities," Ms. Eshoo said.
+"Each community is unique, each community has its own history, each community has its own traditions and they're proud of it and they're entitled to this source of pride."